-Non-standard determination will be based on initial response, regardless of intent.
+The non-standard determination is based on the initial response to a wildfire, regardless of intent.
+This does not apply to non-wildfire incident types.
 The following are considered non-standard responses:

-- include (but are not limited to):
+- include, but are not limited to:

 - Lack of available resources or higher priorities.

 - Safety/weather concerns.

-- Re-evaluation of threat potential, risks, benefits (e.g., natural barriers preclude escape, extended forecast for wet weather, etc.).
+0

+- 0

-- protection).
+- - requiring protection).

 - Initial site protection most efficiently achieved by containing the fire.

 - Partial containment/confinement.
+0